 Short-Term Financial Goals Drive Action and Build Systems

-Atomic Habits by James Clear transformed my thinking about short-term goals.
+Atomic Habits by James Clear (affiliate link) transformed my thinking about short-term goals.
 In particular, the quote “You do not rise to the level of your goals, you fall to the level of your systems.”

 Some have taken this to mean that goal-setting is pointless.
 I believe that’s a tragic misread.